I follow some simple rules for Python packages.

 ~/.local/bin.
 Make sure you have this folder prepended to your

-Once pip is installed and set up we will install only 2 packages in the user-environment:
+Once pip is installed and set up we will install only one more package

 We can use